 This market covers a wide range of health or medical instruments used in the treatment, mitigation, diagnosis or prevention of a disease or physical condition.
-With a population that is getting older, investment in health care and–by extension–medical devices, remains a compelling theme.
+As modern medicine is rapidly advancing, medical device development must keep up.

-Medical device companies regularly go through extensive tests and trials for their technology, these serve as a regulatory way to confirm their findings, or find elements that need refinement before fully entering the market.
+Medical device companies regularly go through extensive tests and trials for their technologies, which serves as a regulatory way to confirm their findings, or find elements that need refinement before fully entering the market.
 The completion of these can be a major boost to a company’s share price.

-The medical device sector is dominated by a handful of major players.
-From Johnson & Johnson (NYSE:JNJ), to Medtronic (NYSE:MDT), investors looking for a large-cap company will have no trouble meeting those needs.
-But investors will also find smaller cap companies amidst the heavyweights it’s just a matter of deciding where your risk appetite lies.
+The medical device sector is dominated by a handful of big players: From Johnson & Johnson (NYSE:JNJ), to Medtronic (NYSE:MDT), investors interested in large-cap companies will have no trouble finding what they’re looking for.
+Investors will also find smaller cap companies amidst the heavyweights—it’s just a matter of deciding where your risk appetite lies.

-Another aspect investors need to keep an eye on while investing in medical device companies is the time of trials and the possibility of a price bump once data from these tests is released.
-A company’s stock can have a big splash in a day, where it announced positive results from a recent trial with agencies like the Food and Drug Administration, a similar agency in Europe or Asia.
+Another aspect investors need to keep an eye on while investing in medical device companies is that the time of trials and the possibility of a share price bump once data from these tests is released.
+A company’s stock can have a big splash in a day, for example, when announcing positive results from a recent trial with regulatory agencies like the US Food and Drug Administration (FDA), or a similar agency in Europe or Asia.

-Patentability will play a big role in the plans of a medical device company.
+Patentability also plays a big role in a medical device company’s plans.
 Once a product has been patented the company controls its every move and can choose to license it or make another type of deals to expand the reach of its device.

 A key aspect in the medical device sector is the need from an aging population.
-Thanks to this rise, more varied types of devices are needed and companies see growth thanks to it.
+Thanks to this rise, more varied types of devices are needed and companies experience growth thanks to that demand.

-“We have a lot of baby boomers right now getting older, so you could say medical devices, in general, are good to invest in because the age population and demographics are demanding that,” Meghan Alonso CEO of Imua Services, a resource center for medical device companies looking to grow in the market, told the Investing News Network.
+“We have a lot of baby boomers right now getting older, so you could say medical devices, in general, are good to invest in because the age population and demographics are demanding that,” Meghan Alonso CEO of Imua Services, a resource center for medical device companies looking to grow in the market, told INN in late 2017.

 It’s important for investors to pay close attention to the plans of medical device companies and compare the possibility of growth through a device that would be in high demand depending on the type of population or leading diseases in the world.

-ETFs, give investors a safer choice to put money on the market.
-Thanks to a pool of companies collectively making the ETF, any potential decrease wouldn’t significantly drive down the returns, compared to placing a large investment with only one company.
+ETFs give investors a safer choice to put money on the market.
+With a pool of companies collectively making the ETF, any potential decrease wouldn’t significantly drive down the returns compared to placing a large investment with only one company.
 ETFs hold assets like stocks, commodities and bonds, and trade close to their net asset value.

 Typically, ETFs track an index.
 For medical devices, investors have two indices that can be followed, including the S&P Health Care Equipment Select Industry Index (INDEXSP:SPSIHE) and the Dow Jones US Select Medical Equipment Index (INDEXDJX:DJSMDQ).

-The other ETF option for investors is the SPDR S&P Health Care Equipment ETF (NYSEARCA:XHE), which tracks the S&P Health Care Equipment Select Industry Index.
-The fund’s top holdings include Alere (NYSE:ALR), C.R.
-Bard (NYSE:BCR), Align Technology (NASDAQ:ALGN), Globus Medical-A (NYSE:GMED) and Intuitive Surgical (NASDAQ:ISRG).
+The other ETF for investor consideration is the SPDR S&P Health Care Equipment ETF (NYSEARCA:XHE), which tracks the S&P Health Care Equipment Select Industry Index.
+The fund’s top holdings include DexCom (NYSE:DXCM), Glaukos (NYSE:GKOS), Insulet (NASDAQ:PODD), Penumbra (NYSE:PEN) and Integra LifeSciences (NASDAQ:IART).

-Despite the unpredictability of the current US president medical devices have a steady path ahead thanks to the aging population.
+Despite the unpredictability of US president Donald Trump, medical devices have a steady path ahead thanks to the aging population.
 A market report published in 2016 by Lucintel indicated the global medical device market will each a whopping $343 billion by 2021.

 “The major drivers of growth for this market are the growth in healthcare expenditure, increasing health awareness, and aging population,” read a release from the market research firm.

-A market report from the US Department of Commerce indicated the healthcare industry was critical for the American economy overall, claiming investment in these has doubled in the last decade.
+A market report from the US Department of Commerce released the same year indicated the healthcare industry was critical for the American economy overall, claiming investment in these has doubled in the last decade.